CircleCI-Public/sample-python-cfd/README.md

 ## Description

-The sample app here is designed to demonstrate a simple python CircleCI workflow.
+The sample app here is designed to demonstrate a simple python CircleCI pipeline.
+CircleCI pipelines are the top-level events that contains your workflows - they can be thought of as the triggering event, e.g. when you push a commit to a branch, and the workflows associated with that trigger event.

+You can see the CI pipelines for this application running [live on CircleCI](https://app.circleci.com/pipelines/github/dsayling/sample-flask?branch=main).

-In this sample workflow, we're simply installing our required python packages, with the [CircleCI python orb](https://circleci.com/developer/orbs/orb/circleci/python), and then running tests with `pytest`, a common python testing framework.
+The definition of the workflow is contained in the CircleCI configuration file, aka [config.yml](https://github.com/dsayling/sample-flask/blob/main/.circleci/config.yml).
+In this sample configuration file, we're creating a workflow to simply install our required python packages, with the [CircleCI python orb](https://circleci.com/developer/orbs/orb/circleci/python), and then run tests with `pytest`, a common python testing framework.

 ## Getting Started

-You can see the CI workflow for this application running [live on CircleCI](https://app.circleci.com/pipelines/github/dsayling/sample-flask?branch=main).

-The definition of this workflow is contained in the CircleCI configuration file, aka [config.yml](https://github.com/dsayling/sample-flask/blob/main/.circleci/config.yml).

-## Adapting to your workflow

-If you would like to copy the [config.yml](https://github.com/dsayling/sample-flask/blob/main/.circleci/config.yml), be sure to follow the steps below to ensure the config.yml works for your project:
+If you would like to copy the [config.yml](https://github.com/dsayling/sample-flask/blob/main/.circleci/config.yml) and adapt it to your project, be sure to read the comments in the config file to ensure it works for your project.

-* Find the definition of the executor and ensure the correct version of python is used for your application via the convenience image tag on the [CircleCI Developer Hub](https://circleci.com/developer/images/image/cimg/python).
-* Find the `install-packages` command in the configuration file, here you can define an alternative `requirements.txt` file, if necessary.
-The application here contains two `requirements.txt`, one that defines runtime requirements and another that combines the former with the additional test requirements.
-* The `install-packages` command will effective run `pip install requirements.txt` as a part of your config, while automatically caching those dependencies for faster CI runs later.
-* Find the `Run Tests` step and include any additional runtime arguments necessary for `pytest` or update it to the testing tool you're using, e.g. `nosetests`.

 ## Build and Test Locally